I have already submitted my FAFSA application. Is there a

 application early!
 OTAG usually receives many more eligible

-used to prioritize which students will receive an award.
-Beginning
+may be used to prioritize which students will receive an award.

 With the implementation of "Early FAFSA" in 2017-18, your tax

-information should be complete and easy to access or even import
+information should be complete and available to import into the

-into the application directly from the IRS.
-(The tax information
+application directly from the IRS.
+(The tax information used for

-used for the new process will be the prior-prior year, or 2015, for
+the new process will be the prior-prior year, or 2022, for the

 I am going to a different school in the spring.
 I got OTAG last